explorable-viz/esop2025/ESOP-revision-plan.md

   - [ ] "a smoother experience for an end user": bit of an amorphous claim; just stick to the facts.
 Perhaps we can connect this to the use of ▼ (see above).

+## Section 4

+- [ ] "fully saturated" is pleonastic; also odd to talk of metavariable "c" being saturated.
+- [ ] Rather than

 ## More significant changes

 ### Contextualising our work